diku-dk/mlkit-pldi23-gcsafe/README.md

 * `benchmarks/`: The benchmark programs and a Makefile containing targets for compiling and executing the benchmarks with MLton and different configurations of the MLKit.
-The Makefile taget `all` runs the target `static`, which produces a file `static.txt` corresponding to the first four columns of Figure 9 of the paper, and a target `dynamic`, which produces a file `dynamic.txt` corresponding to the remaining columns of Figure 9.
+The Makefile target `all` runs the target `static`, which produces a file `static.txt` corresponding to the first four columns of Figure 9 of the paper, and a target `dynamic`, which produces a file `dynamic.txt` corresponding to the remaining columns of Figure 9.

 * `tools/`: Various SML programs that constitute the experimental